medplum/medplum/packages/docs/docs/billing/patient-insurance.md

 Most insurance cards have a set of codes, known as "classifiers", that identify important billing information for the subscriber's plan.

-The `Coverage.class` is used to store these classification values in an array of (`type`, `value`, `name` ) triples.
+The `Coverage.class` is used to store these classification values in an array of (`type`, `value`, `name` ) tuples.

-FHIR recommends using the [coverage class valueset](https://hl7.org/fhir/R4/codesystem-coverage-class.html) to represent the class type (system string `http://terminology.hl7.org/CodeSystem/coverage-class`).
+FHIR recommends using the [coverage class valueset](https://hl7.org/fhir/R4/codesystem-coverage-class.html) to represent the class type.
 Below is a table of the coverage class codes in this valueset.

 | **Code**                                                                                  | **Definition**                                                              |
 | ----------------------------------------------------------------------------------------- | --------------------------------------------------------------------------- |